sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 with an error message displayed:

 - One or more of the specified deployments already exist
+- One or more resources in the submitted config files depend on resources that neither exist nor being created by the current `create` action
 - One or more of the submitted config files are invalid
 - One or more of the submitted config files contain circular dependencies (i.e., deployment A depends on deployment B, and B depends on A)